JKatzwinkel/dotfiles/arch_beginners_guide.md

 way it can be possible to have fancy unicode glyphs be rendered in the shell that were not shown before.
 Yay!

+#### Compton

+[Compton]() might be able to manage stuff like graying out windows without focus (which URxvt can by itself, but termite can not) and getting rid of tearing / vsync issues.
+[Here](http://pastebin.com/S8m1jnY3) is some example config.

 ## sound

 ### alsa: